kingsleytan/tinder-for-designers/README.md

 <img src="assets/color-scheme/black.png" width="50">
 </h2>
 - Condition checking: when APP starts up, check whether user is logged-in `AsyncStorage.getItem('fb_token')?`, if logged-in then redirect to `DeckScreen` (abbr: `deck`, as defined in `App.js`).
 All this process is hide under `AppLoading`, until the next component is being rendered.
+- All slides are rendered using `Slides.js`, which includes `styling` for slides, `ScrollView`, and to show button when last slide is rendered.

 - Outcome of WelcomeScreen:
 <h2>